justinnoor/pfhowto/README.md

 *--snip--*
 ```

-Now we can implement rules on-the-fly using the anchor name with the `pfctl` utility from the command-line, without reloading the ruleset.
+Rules can now be added manually on-the-fly with the `pfctl` utility from the command-line.
 For example we can block all traffic from a remote host that it acting strange.

 Block a remote host:
 ```super_user
 echo "block in quick from XXX.XXX.XX.X" | pfctl -a rogue_host -f -
 ```

+There are many pros and cons to using anchors, all of them are completely situational.
+Anchors may help reduce clutter in a ruleset by breaking it up into separate text files, however, managing multiple files might be cumbersome and hard to read.
+Anchors can be useful for adding rules on-the-fly, however, someone has to be present to add those rules.
+In other scenarios anchors are necessary for third party tools that are designed to integrate with [PF](https://man.openbsd.org/pf).

 ## Step 7 - Defending against cryptography exploits

 Cryptography exploits, such as brute force or key search attacks, occur when attackers systematically decrypt passwords in order to access the system.
-These are often performed with a great deal of sophistication and effort, and usually succeed if the target machine uses weak passwords.
-In the strongest terms, we recommend using public-key authentication for accessing a droplet, which will exponentially reduce the risks of a cryptography exploit.
-However, even with public-key authentication, attackers or netbots can still be a nuisance, and key search attacks are not impossible.
-In addition to public-key authentication, we can use [PF](https://man.openbsd.org/pf)'s state monitoring capabilities to detect and deny forced entry attempts.
-We can also ban the attackers IP addresses from the network.
+These are often performed with a great deal of sophistication and effort, and usually succeed if the target machine has weak passwords.
+In the strongest terms, we recommend using public-key authentication on all droplets.
+Even with public-key authentication, attackers or netbots can still be a nuisance, and key search attacks are not impossible.
+We can prevent these types of attacks with [PF](https://man.openbsd.org/pf)'s state monitoring capabilities, which can detect and deny forced entry attempts, and ban the attackers IP addresses from the network.

 ### Banning malicious IPs with the overload table